shriramk969596/STL_SpatialDecomposition/README.md

 # STL_SpatialDecomposition
 This repository contains utlities to spatially decompose an STL mesh onto a cartesian grid to speed up triangle lookup.
+It makes use of an AABB triangle intersection algorithm to check for triangle Vs cell intersection.
 It also generates flattened arrays to push the data for CUDA applications.
 Leaks in the algorithm are tested with a simple Discrete Element solver.

 The video below(rendered using ray tracing) shows particles enclosed within an stl hollow sphere.